EveThan/Parks-Recs_Face_Recognition/README.md

-# Parks and Recreation Characters Face Recognition in Video
+# Parks and Recreation Characters Face Recognition in Video using VGG-Face Model

 <br>